Trainz: Trainz Classics (TC1—TC3)

+A version of Trainz Classics which included regional French content and staple content from previous games was also published by Anuman Interactive.
+This version of Trainz was built on the Trainz Classics interface which later paved the way for future Trainz releases.

 Trainz – The Complete Collection

 Released 13 June 2008.
 This is a large compilation, containing three DVD's: Ultimate Trainz Collection, TRS2004, TRS2006, Trainz Routes (volumes 1–4), and Trainz PaintShed.